-The Transfer Center, located in the Registration and Student Services Building, assists students whose goal is transferring to a four-year university.
+The Transfer Center, located in the Registration & Student Services Building, assists students whose goal is transferring to a four-year university.
 The Transfer Center offers the following resources and support services to assist students in researching options, making sound choices and planning a smooth transition between institutions:

-- Information about articulation agreements, guaranteed admission programs and impacted majors - Resource library including access to college catalogs from all University of California and California State Universities, many private colleges and universities, and many out-ofstate colleges and universities - ASSIST articulation agreements (online) - Visits from University of California, California State University, and selected private university representatives to provide transfer advising
+- Information about articulation agreements, guaranteed admission programs and impacted majors - Printed materials from Universities of California, California State Universities and many colleges and universities. - Easy access to computers for transfer research. - ASSIST articulation agreements (online) - Visits from University of California, California State University, and selected private university representatives to provide transfer advising - Workshops on guaranteed admission, general education requirements and application procedures

-- Workshops on guaranteed admission, general education requirements and application procedures - Other counseling services are available through the Counseling and Advising Center.
+Other counseling services available through the Counseling and Advising Center.